 - Financial abuse: Sudden changes in financial situations

 - Neglect: Bedsores, unattended medical needs, poor hygiene, unusual weight loss

 - Verbal or emotional abuse: Belittling, threats, or other uses of power and control by individuals

 Elders who have been abused have a 300% higher risk of death when compared to those who have not been mistreated.
-While underreported, elder financial abuse costs older Americans $36.5 billion per year.
-It is underreported because victims are often embarrassed or feel powerless to report it, yet financial exploitation occurs at rates higher than emotional, physical, and sexual abuse or neglect
+While under-reported, elder financial abuse costs Americans $36.5 billion per year.
+Victims are often embarrassed or feel powerless to report it, yet financial exploitation occurs at rates higher than emotional or physical abuse.

 For more information, call our 24/7 Crisis Hotline at (631) 360-3606.